 If you’re looking to wire your solar charge controller, you have to keep in mind that there are two possible configurations for wiring up solar panels and charge controllers.
 The first configuration (or version) involves connecting one of the positive leads from the solar panel to the positive terminal on the charge controller, and the other positive lead from the solar panel to the negative terminal on the charge controller.

-Here’s how you can wire solar to charge controller
+Here’s how you can wire solar to charge the controller

 Connect the Solar Panels